TCP8001 : Planning Frameworks

 Aims

 This module aims to provide the students with an introduction to the UK planning system and a number of key themes that are critical to planning policies and regulations.
 It examines the evolution of the planning system and its changing social, political and institutional contexts.
 It focuses on both development plans and development management.
-It offers a critical, historical understanding of how the statutory planning system works, focusing on England, and the role of institutional and regulatory environments in which it operates.
+Focusing on England, it offers a critical, historical understanding of how the statutory planning system works and the role of institutional and regulatory environments in which it operates.
 The module also provides a broad framework on which detailed knowledge can be built in semester 2.

 Outline Of Syllabus

-The syllabus will cover the following themes.
+The syllabus covers the following themes.
 The order may change according to staff availability.

 Neighbourhood planning